jetbrains-academy/rustlings-course/Common Programming Concepts/Repetitions/Looping Through an Array with for/task.md

 ## Looping Through an Array with for

 You could use the `while` construct to loop over the elements of a collection, such as an array.
-For example, let’s look at Listing 3-4:
+For example, let’s look at the following code:

 ```rust
 fn main() {